chinamike65/hugo-tuolesi/content/book6/book6en.md

 It is believed that the Mahayana way can remove the two obstacles, and turning the wheel of law three times is the ultimate method.

-4. Classification of Consciousness-Only Schools Consciousness-only is divided into two schools: reality-only consciousness and false appearance-only consciousness.
+4. Classification of Mind-Only Schools

+Mind-only is divided into two schools: reality-only consciousness and false appearance-only consciousness.

-Reality Consciousnessists believe that what the eyes see is what actually exists.
+reality-only consciousness believe that what the eyes see is what actually exists.

 29

-Consciousness-only school of false appearance believes that the external environment seen by the eyes is false appearance, that is, the existence of thought, not the actual existence.
+Mind-only school of false appearance believes that the external environment seen by the eyes is false appearance, that is, the existence of thought, not the actual existence.

-Section 5 Madhyamika
+Section 5 - Madhyamika

 The founder of Madhyamika is Nagarjuna Bodhisattva.

 The general concept of Madhyamika is to cut off the edge and cut off the edge, and realize the right view of the Madhyamika.